Updated on: Dec 13th, 2024

 E-invoicing system requires modifications to the accounting/billing/ERP software as a one-time action at the time of implementation.
 It will help in the smooth functioning of the business.
 The following are possible changes and some recommendations for ERP software providers as well as the taxpayers to adopt and implement the e-invoicing system:

-The list of ERP changes for smooth e-invoicing implementation are as follows:
+The list of ERP changes for smooth e-invoicing implementation are explained below.

 In order for the invoices to be easily validated before being submitted to the IRP portal, ERP system should have integrated all the necessary fields as per the schema notified by the CBIC.
 In other words, the invoice issued by the billing/ERP software must cover all the mandatory fields stipulated by the GST law.